Watts-Lab/deliberation-assets/projects/volvovsky_reputation/post_choice_debrief_yes_b.md

 type: noResponse
 ---

-# Unfortunately we were not able to match you with the agent.
+# Unfortunately, the agent decided not to play another round.

-The game is now over, we will now ask you several surveys about your experience.
+We will now ask you several surveys about your experience.

 ---